 BizTalk Server Teach me something new about Flat Files (or not) Part II video and slides are available at Integration Monday

-In that session I tried to address and solve the following questions:
+In that session, I tried to address and solve the following questions:

 • How to suppress Empty Lines everywhere (end or middle)?

-• Do I need to always create a custom pipeline for dealing with Flat-Files?
-Or it is possible to create a Generic Pipeline?
+• Do I always need to create a custom pipeline for dealing with Flat Files?
+Or is it possible to create a Generic Pipeline?

 About my session